miguelalburo/gendoo_group/README.md

     classDef empty height: 0, width: 0
 ```

-1) Analyse ATAC-seq data from LSECs with and without EHMT2 knockdown to identify alterations in chromatin accessibility regions influenced by EHMT2-mediated methylation.
+1) Analyse RNA-seq data from LSECs samples with and without EHMT2 knockdown to identify differentially expressed genes (DEGs).

-2) Correlate ATAC-seq findings with bulk RNA-seq data from the same samples to determine how EHMT2’s downstream
+2) Analyse ATAC-seq data from LSECs samples with and without EHMT2 knockdown to identify differentially accessible regions (DERs).
-effects influence gene transcription, particularly for EndoMT markers (e.g., αSMA, vimentin) and immune cell recruitment
-pathways.

-3) Identify key differentially accessible regions and associated genes that may explain EHMT2’s role in promoting immune
-evasion in the HCC TME, supporting further experiments with human HCC samples and in vitro models (e.g., flow-based
-adhesion assays investigating EHMT2 impact on immune cell recruitment).
+3) Compare DEGs against DERs to validate downstream effects of EHMT2 knockdown.

+4) Study DEGs and DERs to find associations with immune markers.

 ## 📁 Files & Directories